What are the indications for gallbladder surgery?

 Open Gallbladder Surgery

-Open surgery involves removal of the gallbladder through a larger incision in the abdomen.
-It may be necessary in some patients with:
+Open surgery involves removal of the gallbladder through a larger incision.

 - Abnormal anatomy

 - Extensive scar tissue (adhesions) due to previous surgery

 - Other problems that obscure the view of the gallbladder